Traneptora/grimoire/_posts/2015-07-30-guards-and-wards.markdown

 *Guards and wards* creates the following effects within the warded area.

-**Corridors.** Fog fills al the warded corridors, making them heavily obscured.
+**Corridors.** Fog fills all the warded corridors, making them heavily obscured.
 In addition, at each intersection or branching passage offering a choice of direction, there is a 50 percent chance that a creature other than you will believe it is going in the opposite direction from the one it chooses.

 **Doors.** All doors in the warded area are magically locked, as if sealed by an *[arcane lock](../arcane-lock/ "arcane lock (lvl 2)")* spell.
 In addition, you can cover up to ten doors with an illusion (equivalent to the illusory object function of the *[minor illusion](../minor-illusion/ "minor illusion (cantrip)")* spell) to make them appear as plain sections of wall.